Classical simulability of Clifford+T circuits with Clifford-augmented matrix product states: Conclusions

+In this work, we delineate a class of quantum circuits whose Pauli expectation values can be computed efficiently on classical computers.
+Interestingly, these circuits are characterized by a simple algebraic property - that the GF(2) matrix $z$ induced by the circuit is nearly full rank.
+The matrix $z$ is simply the tableau of twisted Pauli strings (mapping $\{X,Y\} \rightarrow 1, \{I,Z\} \rightarrow 0$) once the $T$-gates have been commuted through the Clifford circuit towards the initial $\ket{0}$ states.
+The null space of $z$ contains the twisted Pauli strings which increase the CMPS bond-dimension (each one by at most of factor of 2).
+In addition to this characterization, we also give an explicit algorithm, OFD, which removes CMPS entanglement from those linearly independent twisted Pauli strings, ensuring a constructive way to generate a CAMPS whose CMPS bond-dimension is at most exponential in the null space dimension of $z$.

+We have additionally considered the null space dimension of particular classes of random Clifford+$T$ circuits.
+Random GF(2) matrices, as one would expect to get from $T$-gates deep in a random circuit have nearly full rank and therefore small CMPS bond-dimension.
+In fact, we give numerical evidence that as long as the $T$-gates induce uniformly distributed light cones of polylogarithmic size (in $N$) (e.g. polylog-depth $T$-gates), the null space dimension is at most logarithmic leading to polynomial CMPS bond-dimension.
+It is an interesting open question to determine the rank of various different distributions of $T$-gates.
+In addition, while OFD successfully disentangles many circuits, it is unclear if one can generate even better disentanglers for wider distributions of circuits.
+A particularly interesting case is random Clifford circuits where there are an extensive number of $T$ gates both below and above logarithmic depth.

+We also compared our OFD algorithm with previous OBD algorithm, and establish that for some scenarios, OFD can find the right disentanglers while OBD cannot.
+In addition, the simplicity of OFD also makes it a better choice for Clifford circuits doped with $t<N$ $T$-gates.

+Furthermore, for $t>N$, we have numerically considered the growth of CMPS entanglement entropy with respect to the $T$-gate number, and observed the collapse of the CMPS entanglement across various choices of $T$-gate number per layer and system size, suggesting some universal features of the CMPS entanglement dynamics.

-Finally, we introduce algorithms for the calculation of (1) the probability (and the sampling) of bitstring from the CAMPS, (2) the wave function amplitude, and (3) the entanglement R\'enyi entropy of CAMPS.
-The algorithms for (1) and (2) are similar to that of converting from $t$-doped Clifford circuits to the representation of CAMPS, and differ by replacing the non-Clifford gates with projection operators for measurement.
-While the final state after measuring all the qubits is a computational basis product state, the intermediate states during the measurement are observed to display an exponential growth on the MPS bond dimension once the measured qubit number $q>N-t$.
-For task (3), we develop an algorithm which constructs an MPS to represent the non-zero Pauli coefficients of CAMPS, and the entanglement R\'enyi entropy is then calculated from the norm of MPS representation.
-The complexity of this algorithm depends on the number of non-vanishing Pauli generators instead of the system size.
-We numerically show that it has polynomial cost on Clifford circuits, while on $t$-doped Clifford circuits, encounters exponential cost, though, is able to outperform the traditional tensor-network simulation method.
+Finally, we introduce algorithms for the calculation of (1) the probability (and the sampling) of bitstrings from the CAMPS, (2) the wave function amplitude, and (3) the entanglement R\'enyi entropy of CAMPS.
+We show these approaches have polynomial cost on Clifford circuits and, while still exponential on $t$-doped Clifford circuits, outperform the traditional tensor-network simulation method.